KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rrfs.md

 is identical on both, so it is a property of the model suite and not of the transition.
 A 3-hourly forecast pulled from the "hourly" model will silently fall back to subhourly 2D fields for two cycles out of every three.

+> ⚠️ **Both official descriptions state the opposite of what the feed publishes.** The
+> NOMADS model description reads: "Hourly deterministic output is generated for all cycles
+> and parameters are available in pressure level (prslev) and two-dimensional (2dfld)
+> files over CONUS, Alaska, Hawaii, and Puerto Rico."
+SCN 26-48 AAC likewise gives only
+> the 84 h / 18 h split without noting that most cycles carry no `prslev` or `2dfld` at
+> all. **The directory listing is authoritative; the descriptions are not.**
+>
+> The NOMADS description also omits two output streams that demonstrably exist and that
+> the SCN does document: the 13 km North America grid and the relocatable 1.5 km
+> fire-weather domain.

 ### 13 km North America output moved from 3-hourly to hourly